Project Management for Change (PM4C) FAQs

 Please bring a personal computer (e.g., laptop or tablet).
 We will provide pens, paper, USB drives, and project planning templates.

 Lunch and snacks will be provided to all attendees.
-Please contact your local event team if you have food allergy concerns.
+Please contact your local event team if you have food allergies so we can address your concerns.

 IS THERE A COST ASSOCIATED WITH THE EVENT?